 The organization(s) and individual(s) conducting and sponsoring the research shall be fully responsible for the research.
 The relationship, roles, and responsibilities of the organizations and/or individuals conducting and sponsoring the study should be described.

-For safety studies sponsored and conducted by a pharmaceutical company, the individuals responsible for pharmacoepidemiologic research, along with the type of expertise and autonomy in conducting the research, should be stated clearly.
-For projects sponsored by one organization (such as a pharmaceutical company or, government agency) but implemented by another (e.g., an academic institution or a contract research organization-CRO), responsibility for scientific integrity is shared by the collaborating institutions (e.g, sponsor, the principal investigator conducting the study, the senior qualified epidemiology staff within the CRO and the organization that employs the principal investigator).
-In such situations of shared responsibility, contractual arrangements should include a timeline for study completion and contingency plans if the timeline cannot be met.
+The individuals responsible for pharmacoepidemiologic research, along with the type of expertise and autonomy in conducting the research, should be stated clearly.
+For projects sponsored by one organization (such as a pharmaceutical company or government agency) but implemented by another (e.g., an academic institution or a contract research organization-CRO), responsibility for scientific integrity is shared by the collaborating institutions (e.g, sponsor, the principal investigator conducting the study, the senior qualified epidemiology staff within the CRO and the organization that employs the principal investigator).
+In such situations of shared responsibility, contractual arrangements should include a timeline for study completion and potential actions to be taken if the timeline cannot be met.
 In particular, the contract should delineate the roles and responsibilities to be assumed by the study sponsor and the contractor(s) in communicating various aspects of the study as well as data access, ownership and archiving.

 Personnel engaged in epidemiologic research and related activities should have the education, training, or experience necessary to perform the assigned functions competently.
 The organization should maintain a current summary of training and experience of these personnel.
 A list of individuals engaged in or supervising activities should be maintained and updated periodically with current job titles.

 Adequate physical facilities shall be provided to all those engaged in epidemiologic research and related activities.
-Sufficient resources, e.g., office space, relevant equipment, and office/professional supplies, shall be available to ensure timely and proper completion of all studies.
 Suitable storage facilities shall be available to maintain technical records in a secure and confidential environment in compliance with local regulations.

 The unusual decision to terminate a study prematurely should be taken with great caution, and should be based on good scientific and ethical reasons and documented in writing.
 There may be rare instances in which administrative reasons require study termination.
-Such decisions should be independent of any study results.
 Investigators and sponsors should specify and agree in advance about the circumstances under which the study could be terminated early.
 Included should be a mechanism for resolution of any disagreement.

 A. Protection of Human Subjects

 Investigators shall ensure that personal identifiers will be removed from any study files that are accessible to non-study personnel in accordance with applicable laws and regulations.
 Whenever feasible, study files should be coded and stripped of personal identifiers, and code keys stored separate from study files.
-All personnel with access to data containing personal identifiers will sign a pledge to maintain the confidentiality of study subjects, and will maintain an ability to verify the origin and integrity of data sets from which personal identifiers will have been removed.
+All personnel with access to data containing personal identifiers should sign a pledge to maintain the confidentiality of study subjects.
 For additional information, please consult the ISPE guidelines on Data Privacy, Medical Record Confidentiality, and Research in the Interest of Public Health (http://www.pharmacoepi.org/resources/privacy.cfm).
 Blood and serum sample collections stored after completion of clinical studies are a valuable resource.
 However, protecting confidentiality in such data requires special consideration and investigators are encouraged to consult guidelines developed by the NHLBI.2

 B. Data Collection, Management, and Verification

 All data collected for the study should be recorded accurately, promptly, and legibly.
-The individual(s) responsible for the integrity of the data, computerized and hard copy, shall be identified, and shall have the education, training, and experience to perform the assigned tasks.
+The individual(s) responsible for the integrity of the data, computerized or hard copy, shall be identified, and shall have the education, training, and experience needed to perform the assigned tasks.

 Security of the data should be maintained at all times.
 Access should be limited to authorized individuals.
 Control systems, such as document encryption, should be used to ensure the authenticity, integrity and confidentiality of electronic records when transmitted over open networks (e.g., the internet).
 Adequate back up of the data should be maintained throughout the course of the study.